dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The `dafny` tool can compile a Dafny program to one of several target languages.
 Details and idiosyncrasies of each of these are described in the following subsections.
 In general note the following:

-- The compiled code originating from `dafny` can be compiled with other source and binary code, but only the `dafny`-originated code is verified.
+- The compiled code originating from `dafny` can be combined with other source and binary code, but only the `dafny`-originated code is verified.
 - Output file names can be set using `--output`.
 - Code generated by `dafny` relies requires a Dafny-specific runtime library.
 By default the runtime is included in the generated code.
 However for `dafny translate` it is not included by default and must be explicitly requested using `--include-runtime`.
 All runtime libraries are part of the Binary (`./DafnyRuntime.*`) and Source (`./Source/DafnyRuntime/DafnyRuntime.*`) releases.